midnightntwrk/midnight-architecture/proposals/0022-compact-ledger-versions.md

 ## Rejected approach: multiple release channels

 We might consider an approach where we have "alpha" (corresponding to Preview), "beta" (Preprod) and "stable" (Mainnet) release channels for the Compact tools.
-Conceptually, this means we maintain at least three separate development branch in addition to at least three separate release branches.
+Conceptually, this means we maintain at least three separate development branches in addition to at least three separate release branches.

 New language features become like bug fixes: they need to be cherry-picked or backported to all the active development branches.